GiacomoTobiolo/golang-projects/go-reloaded/readme.md

 Introduction\

+In this project you will use some of your old functions made in your old repository.
+You will use them with the objective of making a simple text completion/editing/auto-correction tool.

 Your project must be written in Go.
 The code must respect the good practices.
 The tool you are about to build will receive as arguments the name of a file containing a text that needs some modifications (the input) and the name of the file the modified text should be placed in (the output).
 Next is a list of possible modifications that your program should execute: